jimishol/cholidean-harmony-structure/README.md

 ## 🚀 Basic Usage & Developer Integration
 ### 🎧 For Regular Users

 This project works like a minimalist music player — but with a twist.
 Instead of just playing sound, it visually projects musical harmony into a 3D space, offering a unique and immersive way to experience music.
+The active joints (notes) become self-illuminating and grow in size.
+Of these, the bass notes strive valiantly to stand out with distinctive dots.
+The outgoing edges emit light discreetly to activate their destination.
+Spectral surfaces, when unambiguously indicated by active joints, materialize and emit light to attract the attention of minor or major scales that could incorporate them.
+The compositions are visualized in an anticipated dance of surprising steps.

+Translated with DeepL.com (free version)

    - Supported Format: Currently supports MIDI files, thanks to FluidSynth’s ability to emit real-time note ON/OFF events.